 Store results in (interim attributes.
 You can view attribute values in many ways other than a note window's key attributes:

-Indeed, as the above don't require opening a text window, the method can be more efficient
+Indeed, as the above do not require opening a text window, the method can be more efficient

 If an initial attempt at a piece of code does not work then consider: